Background pattern

 Ocular:

-Uncommon: visual disturbances.
+Uncommon: vision changes.
 Rare: abnormal or blurred vision.

 Renal:

-Based on the experience with NSAIDs in general, cases of interstitial nephritis (kidney disorder), nephrotic syndrome (characterized by protein in the urine and body swelling), and renal insufficiency (sudden loss of kidney function) cannot be ruled out.
+Based on experience with NSAIDs in general, cases of interstitial nephritis, nephrotic syndrome, and renal failure cannot be excluded.

 Hepatic: